natemcmaster/dotnet-tools/README.md

 A list of tool extensions for .NET Core Command Line (dotnet CLI), aka '.NET Core global tools'.

+## New!

+NuGet.org now supports searching by package type.
+Find the complete list .NET tools here:

+<a href="https://www.nuget.org/packages?packagetype=dotnettool" class="btn btn-primary btn-large">Go to .NET tools on NuGet.org</a>

+## Unofficial list

+The following list was created by users like you.
+Feel free to add yours.
+The presence of a tool in this list is not a recommendation of its quality or reliability.

 > **Tip:** :bulb:
 > Global tools do not need to be named "dotnet-*".
 This is only a convention used by some authors as a way to indicate a package is meant to be used as part of the `dotnet` command line tool, and not a standalone tool or library reference.